 Check out our other favorite snack recipes:

-Place all ingredients in a large bag or container and shake to mix.
+- Place all ingredients in a large bag or container and stir or shake to mix.
 Enjoy!